SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 #### Enable Inline Seeding
 * This setting lets you quickly turn Automatic Inline Seeding on or off.
 * Toggling this setting to ON will apply the settings to your mailstreams.
-SparkPost will begin counting your campaign_id’s to seed your mailstream when at least 1,000 messages will be sent.
+SparkPost will begin counting messages with a matching `campaign_id` to seed your mailstream when at least 1,000 messages will be sent.
 * Toggling this setting to OFF will stop SparkPost from counting any more messages towards your Seeding Thresholds.
 Your settings will be saved.
 Toggling this setting to OFF will not stop messages from being sent to seed addresses if the seeding process has already started.

 #### Campaigns to Seed
-* This setting lets you to specify which campaign_id’s you want to seed.
+* This setting lets you to specify which campaigns you want to seed.
 It is case-sensitive.
-* This setting does not guarantee that these campaign_id’s will be seeded, but it will enable counting of the messages with these campaign_id’s to count towards the Seeding Threshold.
+* This setting does not guarantee that these campaigns will be seeded, but it will enable counting of the messages with these campaigns to count towards the Seeding Threshold.
 * The Campaigns to Seed setting allows wildcard matching in some situations.
   * For example: You may choose to use wildcard matching in order to seed all of your marketing campaigns.
-Set the campaign’s seed setting to `marketing-*` so that any campaign_id that started with `marketing-` would be eligible for seeding.
+Set the campaign’s seed setting to `marketing-*` so that any `campaign_id` that started with `marketing-` would be eligible for seeding.
-* You can set up to 5 campaign_id patterns to be eligible for seeding at any given time.
+* You can set up to 5 `campaign_id` patterns to be eligible for seeding at any given time.
 * Conversely, you can use the Exclude setting to have SparkPost skip specific campaigns that you do not want to seed; all other campaigns will be seeded.
 * SparkPost uses a redaction mechanism to remove potential PII from the emails you send to seed inboxes.
-This redaction mechanism works by comparing messages with the same campaign_id and the obfuscating text or components that are unique.
+This redaction mechanism works by comparing messages with the same `campaign_id` and the obfuscating text or components that are unique.
 Note that personalization in images may have an impact on results.

 #### Seeding Threshold
-* The Seeding Threshold sets how many messages should match a specific campaign_id before the system should begin seeding.
+* The Seeding Threshold sets how many messages should match a specific `campaign_id` before the system should begin seeding.
 * The minimum threshold for seeding is 1,000 messages in a twenty four hour window.
 This is designed to protect your deliverability and avoid overseeding - an issue that can happen if your campaign includes too high a percentage of seed addresses.

 #### Seeding Duration